DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/parameters-overview.md

     * **Static List**

 		A parameter obtains a list of values from a static list of possible values.
-Each value should have a description that is displayed in a Print Preview.
+Each value should have a description that is displayed in Print Preview.

 		![](../../../../images/eurd-web-parameters-static-values.png)